NYPL/dp-python/lessons/environment/3_editingcode.md

 As you type a statement like `os.listdir()`, you'll notice that a window pops up with possibilities that narrow as you type.
 This feature is called IntelliSense.

-Try typing the following statement piece-by-piece, `os.path.split()`
+Try typing the following statement piece-by-piece, `os.path.basename()`

 * `os.` - the box now shows the methods and classes of `os`
 * `path.` - the box shows the methods of the `path` class
-* `basename(` - the box shows the definition of the `basename()` method, including the expected arguments, output type, and a brief explanation.
+* `basename()` - the box shows the definition of the `basename()` method, including the expected arguments, output type, and a brief explanation.

 This only works if you have the correct import statement.
 IntelliSense is parsing the script, recognizing which modules have been imported, and then importing the definitions form those files.